dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 *36. As a site owner, I want users to be able to see separate menus for lunch, dinner and drinks*

 ### Page 7 - About page
 The about page provides the user with all of the background information of the business.
-The page also features a link to enable the user to visit the page showing the business location and opening
+The page also features a link to enable the user to visit the page showing the business location and opening hours.
 <br>![Navbar model](readme/features/heritage.png)

 The page covers the following user stories

 *12. As a first time user, I want to be able to view the restaurants location and opening hours*

 *13. As a first time user, I want to know about the business and it’s ethos*